richard-d-lee/jesus-chatbot/MARKETING_GUIDE.md

 I came across your excellent resource page at [URL] and noticed you feature [similar tools/resources].

-I recently launched Jesus Chatbot (jesus-chatbot.onrender.com), a free AI tool that helps people explore faith through conversations with Jesus.
+I recently launched Jesus Express (jesus-chatbot.onrender.com), a free AI tool that helps people explore faith through conversations with Jesus.
 It features 6 different representations and includes scripture mode with multiple Bible versions.